-- 24.4.
-The parties must notify the Appeals Committee of their intention to appeal the decision, by writing within three (3) days, counting from the notification of the grounds for the decision.
-Said notification must be made via email to the Concacaf General Secretariat, to general.secretariat@concacaf.org with a copy to disciplinary@concacaf.org. - 24.5.
-Once the period for communicating the intention to appeal has elapsed, the appellant will have five (5) days to present the formal appeal letter.
+- 23.4.
+The parties must notify the Appeals Committee of their intention to appeal the decision, by writing within three (3) days from the date the notification of the grounds for the decision was communicated.
+Said notification must be made via email to the Concacaf General Secretariat, to [general.secretariat@concacaf.org](mailto:general.secretariat@concacaf.org) with a copy to [disciplinary@concacaf.org](mailto:disciplinary@concacaf.org). - 23.5.
+Once the period for communicating the intention to appeal has lapsed, the appellant will have five (5) days to present the formal appeal letter.
 It should contain the appellant's requests, a statement of the facts, evidence, a list of the proposed witnesses (with a brief summary of the foreseeable testimony) and the appellant's conclusions.
-The latter will not be authorized to present further documentation or evidence once the deadline for submitting the appeal letter has lapsed. - 24.6.
+The appellant may not present any further documentation or evidence once the deadline for submitting the appeal letter has lapsed. - 23.6.
 Appeals are subject to the payment of a fee of one thousand US dollars (USD 1,000), which must be paid, at the latest, at the time the document is delivered.
-The appellant must send confirmation of said transfer by email to the Concacaf General Secretariat, to general.secretariat@concacaf.org with a copy to disciplinary@concacaf.org. - 24.7.
-Failure to comply with any of the aforementioned requirements will result in the appeal not being admitted. - 24.8.
-Sessions may be held with a single member.
+The appellant must send confirmation of said transfer via email to the Concacaf General Secretariat, to [general.secretariat@concacaf.org](mailto:general.secretariat@concacaf.org) with a copy to [disciplinary@concacaf.org](mailto:disciplinary@concacaf.org). - 23.7.
+Failure to comply with any of the aforementioned requirements will result in the appeal not being admitted. - 23.8.
+Sessions may be held with a single member of the Appeals Committee.
 Decisions will be made by the sole judge, or they will be adopted by a simple majority of the members present.
-In the event of a tie, the president will have the casting vote.
+In the event of a tie, the president shall have the casting vote.

-25. PROTESTS
+24. PROTESTS

-- 25.1.
-For the purpose of these Regulations, protests are objections of any kind related to events or matters that have a direct effect on matches organized in The Competition, including but not limited to the state of and markings on the pitch, accessory match equipment, eligibility of players, stadium installations and footballs. - 25.2.
-Unless otherwise stipulated in this article, protests shall be submitted in writing to the Match Commissioner or Concacaf representative in the Venue no later than two (2) hours after the end of the match in question and followed up within the next twenty four (24) hours with a full written report, including a copy of the original protest, to be sent by e-mail to the Concacaf General Secretariat at general.secretariat@concacaf.org with a copy to disciplinary@concacaf.org, otherwise they shall be disregarded.
+- 24.1.
+For the purpose of these Regulations, protests are objections of any kind related to events or matters that have a direct effect on matches organized in the Competition, including but not limited to the state of and markings on the pitch, accessory match equipment, eligibility of players, stadium installations, and footballs. - 24.2.
+Unless otherwise stipulated in this article, protests shall be submitted in writing to the Concacaf representative in the venue no later than two (2) hours after the end of the match in question and followed up within the next twenty four (24) hours with a full written report, including a copy of the original protest, to be sent via e-mail to the Concacaf General Secretariat at general.secretariat@concacaf.org with a copy to disciplinary@concacaf.org, otherwise they shall be disregarded.
 Such protests must be accompanied by a wire transfer confirmation of the amount of five hundred US dollars (USD 500) payable to Concacaf.